VS Code Extension

 Extensions: Install from VSIX... - Select the

-Method 3: Run in Development Mode
+Run in Development Mode

 cd jjj/vscodecode .# Press F5 to launch Extension Development HostGetting Started

-- Open a Jujutsu repository in VSCode
+- Open a Jujutsu repository in VS Code

-JJJ: Initialize Repositoryfrom Command Palette
+JJJ: Initialize Repositoryfrom the Command Palette - Or run

 Features